 I specialize in developing publications, writers and commanding narratives.

 Communications Consultant, United Nations Development Programme.
 Teaching and editing for UNDP staff.
-Spring 2009 to present.
+Spring 2009 to Spring 2011.

 Special Projects Editor, Global Finance magazine, New York.
 I managed a department, oversaw a large magazine section and developed global network of 25 freelance correspondents.
 I conceived, commissioned, and wrote or edited four to eight magazine articles per month about international business and policy in Europe, Asia and Latin America.
 Typical topics projects were the outlook for Latin American energy; for Russian portfolio investment; for the Turkish economy.
 Traveled abroad frequently.
 May 1996 to May 1997.